Answered By: Scott Lapinski Last Updated: Nov 12, 2019 Views: 40

 https://connects.catalyst.harvard.edu/profiles/search/

-Within some of the author's list of publications you will find Altmetric information, including a link to the specific data within the Altmetric site.
+On occasion, some publications in an author's list will link directly to Altmetric information.
+The icon will then link to the specific data within the Altmetric site.
+Below is an example:

 https://connects.catalyst.harvard.edu/Profiles/display/Person/106836